 - Both STAs ended a transmission at the same time.

-A STA that has lost medium synchronization due to transmission by another STA affiliated with the same MLD shall start a MediumSyncDelay timer at the end of that transmission event.
-It is TBD whether the STA is required to start the MediumSyncDelay timer if the transmission event is shorter than TBD duration.
+A STA that has lost medium synchronization due to transmission by another STA affiliated with the same MLD shall start a MediumSyncDelay timer at the end of that transmission event if that transmission event is longer than dot11MediumSyncDelayTimerThreshold.
+The STA may not start the MediumSyncDelay timer if the transmission event is shorter than or equal to dot11MediumSyncDelayTimerThreshold.
+The dot11MediumSyncDelayTimerThreshold is set to 44 us.

 The MediumSyncDelay timer is a single timer, shared by all EDCAFs within a non-AP STA, that is initialized with a default TBD value.
 The STA shall update the timer duration value with the one contained in the TBD field of the TBD element in the most recent frame received from its associated AP.
 In addition, the timer resets to zero when any of the following events occur: